 Grab Your Copy

-Click the big blue “download” button to snag your copy of our favorite reading comprehension questions and then join our VIP teaching club, The Plato Pack, for more game changing teaching tools.
+Click the big blue “download” button to snag your copy of our favorite reading comprehension questions and then request your invite to The Reading Roadmap – it’s the spot where I share ALL of my lessons learned.
+Join The Reading Roadmap waitlist RIGHT HERE.